2MuchLag4you/vscode-template-manager/README.md

 ## Release Notes

 ### 1.0.0
-Initial release of the extension for VSCode
+- Initial release of the extension for VSCode

 ### 1.0.1
-Initial directory fix
+- Initial directory fix

+## 1.0.2
+- Fix the lowercase template file names.
+- Add `${FILENAME}` as template variable. ( Filename without extension )
+- Add the command option `Files: Remove a File Template`